rkaustchr/Knime_KDE_Node/Readme.md

 == Folders ==

 =EclipseWorkspace=
-Workspace of the Knime Developing Tool.
+Workspace of the Knime Developer Tool.
-Caontains the Node's code
+Contains the Node's code

 =KnimeWorkspace=
 Workspace of the Knime Tool

 =runtime-EclipseApplication=
-Workspace of the node being tested inside Knime Developing Tool
+Workspace of the node being tested inside Knime Developer Tool